HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/update_invalidation_domain.md

 - `dxns` is the namespace for this deployment.
 - `install-deploy-values.yaml` is the YAML file containing all other DX Compose configurations.
 - `invalidationDomain/invalidationDomain.yaml` is the YAML file that specifies the new location of the invalidation table.
-`dx-deployment` is the DX deployment name and `install-hcl-dx-deployment` is the directory containing the helm chart(s).
+`- `dx-deployment` is the name of the DX deployment.
+- `install-hcl-dx-deployment` is the directory that contains the Helm chart(s).

+!!! note
-Note that there are two `-f` parameters in the command.
-You must include the `base` yaml along with the yaml which includes the configuration override for the invalidation parameter in the command.
+    The command includes two `-f` parameters.
+You must include both the base YAML file and the YAML file that contains the configuration override for the invalidation parameter.

 Running the `helm upgrade` command will delete the pod(s) and restart the portal pod with the updated domain/schema.